FeMS+ Empowerment Award Applications for 2026 Q1 Are Closed

-Information for applicants
+Information for applicants for 2026 Q1

 As part of the application process, applicants will be asked to:

-1) Justify the amount of money requested (including proof of cost, where possible)
+1) Justify the amount of money requested (including proof of cost, where possible).

-2) Describe the anticipated impact that the empowerment award will have on the applicant
+2) Describe the anticipated impact that the Empowerment award will have on the applicant.

-3) Provide evidence of any other monetary support (or lack of support) available for their intended activity
+3) Provide evidence of any other monetary support (or lack of support) available for their intended activity.

-Key details and terms for the FeMS empowerment awards are provided below:
+Key details and terms for the FeMS+ Empowerment awards are provided below.

-Application Requirements
+Application criteria

-- A description of the intended use of the FeMS Empowerment Award (max 150 words)
+- A description of the intended use of the FeMS+ Empowerment award (max 150 words)

-- A description of the anticipated impact of being awarded a FeMS Empowerment Award (max 150 words)
+- A description of the anticipated impact of being awarded a FeMS+ Empowerment award (max 150 words)

-- Evidence of the cost and date of the intended activity
+- Evidence of the cost and date of the intended activity.

 - Evidence of any additional financial support (or lack of financial support) for the intended activity.
 A letter from a supervisor or manager stating any available funds (or lack of available funds) is preferred.